Perfect Propose: Television drama

 A live-action television drama adaptation of Perfect Propose was announced on October 12, 2023.
 The series was produced by FAB and premiered on February 2, 2024, on Fuji TV On Demand, Fuji TV's online streaming service.
 The series streamed weekly for a total of six episodes.
 A broadcast version, which cut some scenes, was later aired on Fuji TV's main channel on April 7, 2024.
 It was licensed in English by GagaOOLala.

-The series stars Junya Kaneko as Hirokuni and Kōta Nomura as Kai.
+The series stars Junya Kaneko as Hirokuni and Kouta Nomura as Kai.
 Kaneko had read the manga prior to auditioning for the television drama.
 While filming, Kaneko drew an "emotion meter" on his script to help him understand how strong Hirokuni's feelings for Kai were at the moment in the story.
 Nomura had no prior cooking experience and had to learn in preparing for the role, even consulting a food coordinator on making his cooking look appealing.
 The supporting cast includes Jingi Irie as Kaneko, Ayane Kinoshita as Hiyori, Rio Takahashi as Tatsumi, Yuta Hayashi as Sakamoto, and Ryō Iwase as Sato.

 The television drama adaptation is directed by Tadaaki Horai.
 The screenplay is written by Takeshi Miyamoto.
 The opening theme is "Daydream" by Octpath.

 The television drama adaptation was given a home release on Blu-ray and DVD on July 3, 2024.
 It was compiled and re-released as a theatrical film on October 25, 2024, under the title Perfect Propose: Dream Edition.